 This is used by big business to undermine labor unions.
 They blame overseas corporations for wage cuts and then demand the union allowing the firing of a specific group (new workers, old workers, lowest paid, highest paid) or the factory will be closed for budget reasons.

 And then Josef Stalin quietly grabbed the real power, his followers and the First Horse Cavalry Army raising in his wake.
 And he encouraged further interservice rivalry — so that his most dangerous underlings kept each other in check.
 The whole Soviet system: the Communist Party, the KGB, and the military (including military intelligence) were all at odds with each other.
-The military had the big guns, the KGB knew where all the bodies were buried (often literally), and the Party determined ideological purity in the military and KGB and thus could institute a purge if either got too uppity.
+The military had the big guns, the KGB knew where all the bodies were buried (sometimes literally), and the Party determined ideological purity in the military and KGB and thus could institute a purge if either got too uppity.
 If any one of the three seemed to gain too much of an upper hand, the other two could, and did, cooperate to cut it down.

 In the early days of Nazi Germany, there existed a rivalry between the SS and the SA.
 The SA had been very active previously, serving as the Nazi Party's paramilitary wing/street thugs, while the SS started out as Hitler's elite personal bodyguard unit.
 Both groups were vying for power and influence, as well as Hitler's favor, in the newly formed Third Reich.
 Hitler was actually somewhat afraid of the SA due to the organization's number and strength, and it certainly did not help when the SA leadership demanded for the SA to replace the regular army.
 This conflict came to a bloody end on June 30, 1934, when the SS falsely accused the SA of plotting to overthrow Hitler and proceeded to eliminate the SA leadership (and other potentially problematic persons for the Nazi regime) in the Night of Long Knives.
 The SA became pretty much powerless and irrelevant after that while the SS increased in prominence and authority.

-Of course, all this backfired spectacularly - none of the German units ever got what they needed: The Navy never finished their carrier(s) because Goering was jealous.
+Of course, all this went so well the whole scheme backfired spectacularly - none of the German units ever got what they needed: The Navy never finished their carrier(s) because Goering was jealous.
 In revenge, they spiked Luftwaffe supplies and had them directed to U-Boat manufacture.
 Goering forced the Army to stop its advance on the BEF so that he could try to destroy the British with aircraft (the fact that the RAF might have something to say never occurred to him), and in revenge the Army never trusted the Air Force again, denying it fuel and resources for Barbarossa.
 Everyone despised the SS (the feeling was mutual), which meant that, in 1945, Army commanders would sacrifice SS units to save regulars, and Army men got first dibs on evacuation transport.

 The Royal Air Force took control of British naval aircraft after WWI, and the Fleet Air Arm did not return to the Navy until the mid-1930s.
-This is frequently cited as a reason why the Fleet Air Arm's WW 2 homegrown aircraft were mostly junk.
+This is frequently cited as a reason why the Fleet Air Arm's WW2 homegrown aircraft were mostly junk.